SonyaMoisset/Pluralsight_Training/README.md

 - Sublime Text 3 From Scratch by Jesse Liberty
 - Introduction to Git by Geoffrey Grosenbach
 - Bower Fundamentals by Joe Eames
+- Creating JavaScript Modules with Browserify by Jeff Valore
 - Webpack Fundamentals by Joe Eames
 - NPM Playbook by Joe Eames
 - Using The Chrome Developer Tools by John Sonmez